 Some countries prefer using methods such as video conferencing for online verification.
 But with the progression of deepfake technology, it can be difficult to trust the genuine presence of a person this way.
 Additionally because this method is manual, it’s slow, inconvenient, difficult to scale, expensive, and can be less accurate.

 Biometrics can be convenient, scalable, and quick – how long does it take you to stare into your phone’s user-facing camera?
-Now compare this to the time it takes to reset a password or copy an SMS code from your phone when authenticating on a computer…
+Now compare this to the time it takes to reset a password or copy an SMS OTP from your phone when authenticating on a computer…

 Biometric authentication can make the internet a much safer place, while also making onboarding and authentication easier and faster.
 Biometrics can establish trust online in a way that’s secure, inclusive, and convenient.
 That’s why they’re necessary and why we need to overcome the myths to provide reassurance.

-And if you’d like to learn more about how iProov can secure and streamline your organization’s online verification, authentication, and onboarding, book your demo today.
+If you’d like to learn more about how iProov can secure and streamline your organization’s online verification, authentication, and onboarding, book your demo today.